2012 Slovenian presidential election

-Presidential elections were held in Slovenia on 11 November 2012, with a run-off held on 2 December 2012.
+Presidential elections were held in Slovenia on 11 November 2012, with a run-off held on 2 December.
 Slovenia's 1.7 million registered voters chose between the incumbent president Danilo Türk, the SDS/NSi party candidate Milan Zver and Borut Pahor of the Social Democrats who was also supported by the Civic List.
 The first round was won, contrary to the opinion poll predictions, by Pahor, with Türk placing second.
 In the run-off election, Pahor won with roughly two-thirds of the vote.

-Election Law
+Electoral system

 Under Slovenia's election law, candidates for president require support of either: